Wisdom July 2013 Issue

 The Hermes Forum was launched in February 2011 and recently held its third annual meeting in Marrakesh, facilitated by the hospitality of Simon Xavier Guerrand Hermes.
 Between meetings, the select group of scholars from six religions who constitute the Forum continue their work of collating resources, teaching and learning.
 Taking advantage of the technology available for collaborative work and distance learning, the Forum meets seven times a year for an on-line learning session, in which one of the scholars teaches her colleagues from the perspective of the faith to which she belongs on the theme selected for the year.
 These sessions are recorded and appear on the Hermes Forum website, forming part of the rich set of resources that are gradually being made available to other scholars, to religious leaders and to interfaith activists.

-In honor of our sponsors’ birthday, we are releasing today the website of the Forum as a token of appreciation and gratitude.
-The website currently houses the resources created for and from the first two years’ cycles of work, which covers four topics.
 The first meeting was concerned with defining terms and understanding what each of the different religions understands by the spiritual and mystical life.
 The collection for this topic consists of academic essays, videos of scholars in discussion and lesson plans to accompany the videos, so that they can be used in a classroom or dialogue group setting.

 The second topic tackled was ‘Entering the Spiritual Life’ and the third was ‘Spiritual Life and Daily Life’.
 For both of these topics, scholars were asked to contribute sources from their traditions accompanied by a commentary.
 Scholars from other traditions then responded to the sources and commentaries, saying if and how they resonated with them and whether they found parallels in their own religions.
 The website has a rich collection of sources, commentaries and responses.
 The fourth topic was ‘Teacher-Disciple Relations’ (see below) and the website hosts videos of the lessons scholars shared over the internet and the accompanying sources, and will soon also host videos of the most recent face-to-face meeting.